talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 });
 ```

-You can find your App ID and secret key in the TalkJS dashboard.
+You can find your App ID and secret key under **Settings** in the TalkJS dashboard.

 ## Send a message